Jesse Heilman was offended when his undergrad guidance counselor suggested he consider alternatives to pursing a PhD in particle physics.

 “I felt useless for a very long time,” she says.
 “If someone was friendly, I thought they had alternative motives because I assumed that everybody viewed me as a failure.”

-Around this time Jin started working with a therapist.
+Around this time Zhang started working with a therapist.

 “Therapy was very important,” she says.
 “The first thing that my therapist and I worked on was how to find my sense of self value.”